TimoHanisch/git-cookbook/README.md

-# git-cookbook
+# 👨‍🍳git-cookbook
-A collection of recipes I created on my own
+A collection of recipes I created on my own in my freetime.